FedRAMP/docs/docs/rev5/significant-change-notifications.md

 4. Impact Categorization

 These categories, and the resulting requirements, apply only to significant changes.

-???+ success "Effective Date(s) & Overall Applicability"
-    **FedRAMP 20x:** Mandatory (Phase Two Pilot)

-      - This policy applies to all FedRAMP 20x authorizations.
-      - Phase One Pilot participants have one year from authorization to fully address this policy but must demonstrate continuous quarterly progress.
-      - Phase Two Pilot participants must demonstrate significant progress towards addressing this policy prior to submission for authorization review.

-    **FedRAMP Rev5:** Optional (Closed Beta)

-      - Rev5 Authorized providers MUST NOT adopt this standard without participating in a formal beta process with FedRAMP.

 ??? info "Version 25.11B published on 2025-12-01 "
     **History:**